SanskrutiGunde/KeeperApp/README.md

 ## 🎈 Usage <a name = "usage"></a>

-You can use this app to write your notes for the day.You can create edit and delete notes.
+You can use this app to write your notes for the day.
+You can create, edit and delete notes.

 ## 🏁 Getting Started <a name = "getting_started"></a>